Human trafficking in Uganda

+Prosecution (2008)

 The government sustained its anti-trafficking law enforcement efforts over the reporting period.
 However, the lack of a comprehensive anti-trafficking law meant that statistics on trafficking prosecutions and convictions were not separately kept.
 Ugandan law does not prohibit trafficking, though existing Penal Code Act statutes against slavery, forced, and bonded labor, and procurement for prostitution could be used to prosecute trafficking offenses.

 The government released crime statistics for 2007, which indicated that child trafficking crimes had increased over the previous year.
 The Inspector General of Police also announced that 54 children had been kidnapped, abducted, or stolen during the year.
 Seven rescued children were believed to be potential trafficking victims who had not yet reached their destinations.

 In July 2012, Uganda's female parliamentarians introduced the Prohibition of Trafficking in Persons Bill in Parliament, a comprehensive draft anti-trafficking law, where it garnered unanimous support from the floor.
 It received its first reading in December and was referred to the Committee on Defense and Internal Affairs in February 2008.

 In January 2008, Mbarara police arrested three suspected traffickers and rescued 44 children who were allegedly being trafficked to Australia, Canada, and the United States.
 The suspects appeared in court in early February.
 A Rwandan pleaded guilty and was sentenced with a caution and released.
 A Burundian was charged with illegal entry into Uganda and was co-accused with a Ugandan woman of robbery.
 Both were remanded to jail.

 In 2012, the Commissioner for Labor and the Parliament began investigating companies alleged to be withholding the travel documents and pay of Ugandan security guards in Iraq.
 While a government report cleared three labor export agencies of fraud in February 2008, several other firms have been blacklisted for fraudulent recruitment for Iraq.

 The government's Amnesty Commission offered blanket amnesty to ex-combatants to induce defection or surrender of rebels and to recognize abductees as victims forced to commit atrocities.
 Eighty LRA combatants, many of whom had been abducted as children, applied for and received amnesty in 2007.
 Because of this process, the government has not arrested, prosecuted, or convicted LRA rebels for trafficking offenses.
 In April 2012, police officers, trained during the previous reporting period by the National Police's Child and Family Protection Unit and ILO-IPEC, trained more than 1500 additional police officers on child labor rights and worst forms of child labor.